Editor’s Note: This is a sequel to the short story The “You Don’t Have a Shot in Hell” Ray.

-“So I race over there,” he said.
-“Like a good boyfriend will.
+“So I raced over there,” he said, “like a good boyfriend will.
 Katie Newberry, for those of you that don’t know, leads a life of perpetual chaos.
 I spent the months we dated jumping at shadows, fearing that if I didn’t do exactly what she said, when she said it, she would dump him like a rancid sack of cranberries.
-It was the price I was willing to pay if she would walk into Murphy’s Tavern with me, so everyone could witness the fact that she was my girlfriend,” he said to characterize their relationship.
+It was the price I was willing to pay if she would walk into Murphy’s Tavern with me for everyone to witness the fact that she was my girlfriend,” he said to characterize their relationship.
 “This was something different however.
 There was something different in her voice this time.

 “When I arrived at her apartment, knocking on her door,” he explained to us, while munching on his sandwich.
 “She answered the door all made up.
 I didn’t notice that she was all made up, because she was always all made up.
 It didn’t dawn on me, in that moment, at the door, that she should’ve looked disheveled, because she never was.”
 Those of us at the table knew that, but he felt a need to say it anyway.
 “She never went to work with so much as a hair out of place,” he said, even though we already knew that.
 “She never left her house without makeup, or until her hair was perfect.
 Even after the nasty, ‘say nothing about this to your friends’ sex we had, she had a way of always appearing all made up.”
 We didn’t know that.

 “She collapsed into my shoulder after I entered her apartment,” he said.
 “Her crying shook my shoulder.
 She was as distraught as I’ve ever seen her.
-It took me about two to three minutes to calm her down enough to a point where I could ask her what happened.”
+It took me about two to three minutes to calm her down enough to understand what she was saying.”

 “‘He’s in the bedroom,’ she said.

 “You know how a hanging body is depicted in a movie with a setting to suit the situation.
 Directors and lighting consultants all advise on the best way to frame a hanging body in just such a manner that directs the audience’s attention to the body and causes us all to have horrific thoughts.
 It’s a choreographed scene, in other words, and you get used to such manufactured settings in a manner that you’re not aware of, until you witness such a setting in real life.
 This scene didn’t have any choreography, of course.
-It was her bed, her vanity with table and bench set, her window, and a her ex-boyfriend hanging from her ceiling fan, like an accoutrement of her room, like instead of hanging a painting, or a hanging Wisteria flower bush, she decided to hang a human to Feng Shui her bedroom.
+It was her bed, her vanity with table and bench set, her window, and a her ex-boyfriend hanging from her ceiling fan, as if he was an accoutrement of her room.
+As if she made a decision to hang a human to Feng Shui her bedroom instead of hanging a painting, or a Wisteria flower bush.
 He was wearing a brown shirt and khakis.
 The guy went with the room.
 There was nothing horrific about it, in other words, and that made it all the more horrific.